moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_intro.rst

 		Keyboard.send('hello!')
 		Dialog.askYesNo('Question','Did you expect this to happen?');

 	and choose Go from the Run menu.

-Or, from the command line, one can run a script with the syntax``lnzscript.exe /f test.js``.
+	(Alternatively, from the command line, you can run a script by typing``lnzscript.exe /f myscript.js``.)

-LnzScript's dedicated editor, with tooltips and autocomplete, makes it easy to write and run scripts.
+LnzScript's dedicated code editor, with tooltips and autocomplete, makes it easy to write and run scripts.

 Why is it useful?
 ==============================

-Automation can save you much time and free you from repetitive tasks.
+Automation saves time by freeing you from repetitive tasks.
 The majority of programs do not have built-in ways to be customized or scripted.
 However, LnzScript will work with nearly any program - you just tell it which keystrokes to press.
 It can be used for testing GUI applications, automating a common task, or writing an administrative script.

-The examples page shows how Launchorz can save time, one example being changing projects from Wide Char to Unicode in Visual Studio.
+One example scenario: you have a large Visual Studio solution and need to change the C++ projects from Multi-byte character set to Unicode.
+The examples page shows how you could write a script to automate this without going through every project manually.

 Why Launchorz?
 ==============================

 There are existing tools for Windows automation.
-One popular choice is AutoIt, and the alternative project is AutoHotKey.
-LnzScript has an overlap of functionality with these tools, and exists for a similar purpose.
+One popular choice is AutoIt, and another is AutoHotKey.
+Launchorz has an overlap of functionality with these tools, and exists for a similar purpose.

-The most important difference is that LnzScript is based on Javascript: a true language comfortable for those familiar with programming.
-AutoIt and AutoHotKey use a minimal BASIC-like language, which although may be easier for beginners, is not suitable for non-trivial scripts.
-The minimal languages are intended as a list of instructions in a one-time use script, but lack the feel of a more complete language.
+The most important difference is that this project's LnzScript is based on Javascript: a true language comfortable for those familiar with programming.
+AutoIt and AutoHotKey use a minimal BASIC-like language which, although it may be easier for beginners, is not suitable for non-trivial scripts.
+The minimal languages with their lack of structures like objects or standard array syntax feel more like a list of instructions than a complete language.
 JavaScript's C-style syntax, on the other hand, is familiar to those who have worked languages such as  C++ or Java, and there is no need for distasteful labels, Goto, While, or Wend.
 The built-in array [] and object {} data types are very useful.
 Also, by being based on JavaScript, there can be re-use of algorithms.
 (For instance, many JavaScript code examples exist online).

 I would also claim that Launchorz is more extensible than AutoIt or AutoHotKey.
-It is not simple to add new functionality to these projects, but in LnzScript, one can use the "include" function to import a code module which can have its own private functions and variables.
+It is not simple to add new functions to these projects, but in LnzScript, one can use the "include" function to import a code module which can have its own private functions and variables.
 Modules can also expose prototype classes, for object-oriented programming.
 This allows for more structure, avoiding name conflicts, and maintainability of larger projects.

 Finally, much effort is put into designing the LnzScript API.
-The provided functions are organized, and aim to be self-explanatory without using cryptic abbreviations.
+The provided functions are organized, and aim to be self-explanatory rather than using cryptic abbreviations.
 LnzScript functions reside in namespaces and will not interfere with your code.

 Also, there are further plans for Launchorz beyond LnzScript.
 Expect to see a documentation browser, quick access to Launchorz from the keyboard, and more.